underrun/pybsddb/docs/db.rst

 .. function:: set_re_delim(delim)

    Set the delimiting byte used to mark the end of a record in the backing source file for the Recno access method.
+You can specify a char or a numeric byte value.
    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/db_set_re_delim.html>`__